ArthurHlt/cf-uaa-guard-service/README.md

 # UAA Auth Route Service [![Build Status](https://travis-ci.org/cloudfoundry-community/cf-uaa-guard-service.svg?branch=master)](https://travis-ci.org/cloudfoundry-community/cf-uaa-guard-service)

+**Important Note**: This is a more advanced version of [cloudfoundry-community/cf-uaa-guard-service](https://github.com/cloudfoundry-community/cf-uaa-guard-service).
+This version provide a role based authentication through users scopes, a session expiration mechanism (based on token expiration) and [useful endpoints for developpers](#useful-endpoints).

 (Based on https://github.com/benlaplanche/cf-basic-auth-route-service)

 Using the new route services functionality available in Cloud Foundry, you can now bind applications to routing services.